From Hayatop, the EIB building in Midtown Manhattan, Rush Limbaugh and the Excellence in Broadcasting Network.

 They want it to get worse because the worse it gets, the more they think people will clamor for government miracles to fix it.

-This is exactly, and when he does start speaking about it, he'll do so with his air of confidence and assuredness, and this will comfort the masses.
+This is exactly, and when he does start speaking about it, he'll do so with his air of confidence and assuredness.

 And they will be led to believe that Obama does indeed have all the answers.

-And those answers will be to nationalize as much of the United States economy as they can.
+And those answers will be to nationalize as much of the United States economy as they can, healthcare, the banks, automobile companies, you name it.

-And basically they concluded, well, they figured out why the Great Depression dragged on for almost 15 years.
+And basically, they concluded, well, they figured out why the Great Depression dragged on for almost 15 years.

 They concluded in a study that the New Deal policy signed into law 71 years ago thwarted economic recovery for seven years.

-And now that's exactly what Obama has planned, and he has bragged of setting up his administration as a new FDR type administration.
+And he has bragged of setting up his administration as a new FDR type administration.

 And FDR did so.

-He spoke with confidence, he assured people, same way Obama does.
+He assured people, same way Obama does.

-And uh, you know, you can look at elements of the New Deal and ask yourself, are they successful?
+And, you know, you can look at elements of the New Deal and ask yourself, are they successful?

 Are these things successful?